Quickstart

 Nodes Stuck in Warmup

-Check the user data script output:
+Check the instance console output:

 aws ec2 get-console-output --instance-id <instance-id>